 top of page

 There is a lot we can learn from each other when it comes to flood resilience.
-Here is a series of webinars, workshops, and documents featuring experts from around the world and locally sharing problems and solutions to advance best practices and build shared understanding and relationships across sectors in the Lower Mainland.
-Have an idea for a future solutions webinars, let us know.
+Below is our series of webinars, workshops, literature reviews and case studies with experts from here and around the world sharing problems and solutions for flood resilience.
+Have an idea for a future solutions webinar let us know.

 Integrated Floodplain Management - Literature Review and Case Studies